Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-este117/README.md

   i)  Try all three addresses.
 (Bonus for a cogent argument about why there are three.)

+  For the accelerometer the first address (0x19) is the slaves address.
+The next is the read address (0x33) and the last is             the write address (0x32).
+The last two tell the slave which operation to perform Read or Write.

   Setup: [Setup.jpg](https://i.imgur.com/i8BSO8T.jpg)

   code : [arbitrary.js](arbitrary.js)